 6.6(1) An applicant shall submit a complete appraisal log at the time of application for examination and work product review.
 The board will then select three appraisals for work product review and request that the applicant submit four paper copies of each report and four paper copies of each work file in addition to an electronic format requested by the board for each of the selected appraisals along with the appropriate form and fee.
 The fee for work product review of the appraisals is provided in 193F-Chapter 12.
 The board may select the appraisals at random from the entire log or within certain types of appraisals.
-The board reserves the right to request one or more additional appraisals if those submitted by the applicant raise issues concerning the applicant's competency or compliance with applicable appraisal standards or the degree to which the submitted appraisals are representative of the applicant's work product.
-Such additional appraisals may be selected at random from the applicant's log or may be selected specifically to provide an example of the applicant's work product regarding a particular type of appraisal.
+The board reserves the right to request one or more additional appraisals if those submitted by the applicant raise issues concerning the applicant's competency or compliance with applicable appraisal standards or the degree to which the submitted appraisals are representative of the applicant's log or may be selected specifically to provide an example of the applicant's work product regarding a particular type of appraisal.